harmanpreet93/heterogeneous-graph-search/README.md

 Number of Directors: 36248

 #### C. Data Organisation
 Finally, after filtering the data and structuring it into CSV files, the data was entered into a graph database, so as to visualize the entities and their relationships.
-The [http://neo4j.com/](Neo4j) database was used for this purpose.
-Data was entered with the help of the [http://neo4j.com/docs/stable/cypher-query-lang.html](Cypher Query Language) and  the [http://py2neo.org/2.0/](Py2neo-2.0) client library in the following steps:
+The [Neo4j](http://neo4j.com/) database was used for this purpose.
+Data was entered with the help of the [Cypher Query Language](http://neo4j.com/docs/stable/cypher-query-lang.html) and  the [Py2neo-2.0](http://py2neo.org/2.0/) client library in the following steps:
   1. The *movies.csv* file was simply imported into the Neo4j database, creating a node per movie.
   2. To import actors into the database, py2neo scripts were written so as to check for each actor-movie pair, whether the node (the entity) for the actor already exists in the database.
 If so, the existing node for the actor was linked to the paired movie with the help of an edge (the relationship).
 Else, a new node was formed for the actor and a relationship was formed with the existing paired movie.
   3. Step-2 was repeated for *actresses*, *directors* and *movie-genres*.